Geometric morphometrics in anthropology: Generalized Procrustes analysis (GPA)

 Landmark and semilandmark coordinates can be recorded on each specimen, but size, orientation, and position can vary for each of those specimens adding in variables that distract from the analysis of shape.
-This can be fixed by using superimposition, with generalized procrusted analysis (GPA) being the most common application.
+This can be fixed by using superimposition, with generalized Procrustes analysis (GPA) being the most common application.
 GPA removes the variation of size, orientation, and position by superimposing the landmarks in a common coordinate system.
 The landmarks for all specimens are optimally translated, rotated, and scaled based on a least-squared estimation.
 The first step is translation and rotation to minimize the squared and summed differences (squared Procrustes distance) between landmarks on each specimen.
-Then the landmarks are individually scaled to the same unit Centroid size.
+Then the landmarks are individually scaled to the same unit centroid size.
 Centroid size is the square root of the sum of squared distances of the landmarks in configuration to their mean location.
 The translation, rotation, and scaling bring the landmark configurations for all specimens into a common coordinate system so that the only differing variables are based on shape alone.
 The new superimposed landmarks can now be analyzed in multivariate statistical analyses.